1. Manage Billing

 Consumption Units and Support Units

-All StreamNative Cloud usage dimensions are calculated in StreamNative Consumption Units.
+All StreamNative Cloud billing dimensions are calculated in StreamNative Consumption Units.
 Your overall charge for StreamNative Cloud usage will be equal to the total number of Consumption Units multiplied by the cost of that unit.

 The support plan purchased from StreamNative is also based on the Support Units.
 Your overall support cost will be the total number of Support Units multiplied by the cost of that unit.